raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 be really serious harms.
 It's all about getting sick from "stereoscopics" at all, or getting headache from any kind of "flickering".
 If one is affected, he just won't use the things.
-There will be no harms with lasting effects.
+There'll be no harms with lasting effects.
 Some say, e.g. looking at crosseyed-stereos harms the health.
 That's not true.
 Squinting is just viewing by design.
 It's more or less weary, nothing more.